-Analysis | 4 takeaways from the vice presidential debate
+Analysis | 4 takeaways from the vice-presidential debate

 3. ‘They’re coming for you’

-Harris’s strength as a moderator and interlocutor is in her ability to create a memorable moment.
+Harris’s strength as a debater and interlocutor is in her ability to create a memorable moment.
 That’s been the case both in 2020 Democratic debates and at Senate hearings.
-And that moment on Wednesday night came on Obamacare.
+And that moment on Wednesday night came on the Affordable Care Act.

-While Democrats have long attacked Trump for seeking to overturn Obamacare and its coverage for preexisting conditions — both legislatively and more recently in the courts — Harris drove it home in a way few have.
+While Democrats have long attacked Trump for seeking to overturn Obamacare and its coverage for preexisting conditions — both legislatively and in the courts — Harris drove it home in a way few have.

 “If you have a preexisting condition, heart disease, diabetes, breast cancer, they’re coming for you,” Harris said.
 “If you love someone who has a preexisting condition, they’re coming for you.
 If you are under the age of 26 on your parents’ coverage, they’re coming for you.”